4K vs 8K TVs – what's the difference, should I care, and which is right for me?

 4. Bigger isn’t always better: Rather than buy the largest set you can afford, buy a size down with a better panel and better picture processing.

-5. Experience it for yourself before you buy: If possible, go into your nearest showroom and ask for a demonstration.
+5. Experience it before buying: If possible, go into your nearest showroom and ask for a demonstration.
 Make sure you get them to display a range of content from different sources – not just standard Live TV.

 Whether you should care about an 8K TV offering better picture quality than a 4K is debatable.
 While the best 8K TVs can upscale 4K content to look even better, 8K technology is still in its infancy, so it could be worth holding on to see where the 8K technology goes.